rpribau/Python-Activities/README.md

 # Python
-Some bullshit from school... nothing special.
+Some stuff from school... nothing special.